This site contains affiliate links. We may earn a commission at no cost to you.

 The protest play.
 Aylo has done this before.
 When Texas, Virginia, and several other US states introduced similar laws, Pornhub blocked those states entirely.
 It's a deliberate strategy: make the impact of the law visible to voters, and hope political pressure forces a reversal.

 The privacy argument.
 Aylo's public position is that age verification systems create unacceptable privacy risks for users.
 They're not wrong about this.
-Collecting government IDs and linking them to adult site visits is a data breach waiting to happen.
+Collecting government IDs and linking them to adult site visits is a data breach waiting to happen — see the full breakdown of what Australia's age verification framework collects.
 But let's be honest — Pornhub's concern is about their bottom line as much as user privacy.

 The compliance cost.
 Implementing age verification for a specific country requires technical infrastructure, legal compliance, and ongoing costs.
 For a company that already runs on thin margins from free content, it's cheaper to block and wait.